Current News & Hot Topics

 If you make payment arrangements, Canby Utility is implementing a new procedure and payment agreement form to clarify financial arrangements customers may make with Canby Utility to prevent a service disconnection.
 Should a customer fail to keep the payment agreement, the account will be assessed a $25 failed payment arrangement fee and the electric service will be disconnected according to the provisions stated in the agreement without further notice.

-Canby Utility has received several calls from customers who reported getting fraudulent calls from someone claiming to be with Canby Utility demanding immediate payment.
-They are using newer technology enabling them to display the utility’s name and phone number on Caller ID.
-As a result, customers are more likely to fall victim to this scam.
+Canby Utility was contacted from a customer who reported that someone called claiming to be with PGE; demanding immediate payment.
+When they stated that they use Canby Utility, they offered to transfer them to a Canby Utility representative.
+These scammers are getting very clever.
+Be careful not to fall victim to this scam.
 If you suspect a problem, hang up immediately and call us at 503.266.1156.
 Report any fraud to the Canby Police Department.

 Frequently Canby Utility shares tips to reduce water and energy consumption.
 Recently one savvy customer pointed out that our tips frequently suggest a purchase so that while there is an efficiency gain on one hand, there is an initial increase in expenditure on the other.
 This month we’re sharing some tips to save energy by making better use of what you already have.